TheMulti0/QuickTranslate/README.md

 ## How does it work

-The API works with the [classic Google Translate website](https://translate.google.com/), It uses [Selenium](https://github.com/SeleniumHQ/selenium). <br/>
+Right now, the API works with the [classic Google Translate website](https://translate.google.com/) (but more websites support is planned), It uses [Selenium](https://github.com/SeleniumHQ/selenium). <br/>
 This API can be very slow, so if you want a fast solution for translating, I recommend you to check out the [official API](https://cloud.google.com/translate/)
  ([Google Cloud Platform](https://cloud.google.com/)).<br/>